 University High School evaluates applicants based on both their academic abilities and their character.
 We consider student maturity, attitude toward learning, and behavior.
 We also seek evidence of independence, involvement, and concern for others.

-We are now accepting applications for the 2021-22 school year.
-There are two upcoming application deadlines for priority consideration.
-After these dates, applications will be accepted and reviewed on a rolling basis.
+We are now accepting applications for the 2022-23 school year.
+The deadline to apply for Regular Admission is Dec.
+1, 2021.
+After this deadline, applications will be accepted and reviewed on a rolling basis until we reach capacity.

 Visit the “How to Apply” page of our website for application requirements and submission instructions.